 Some journalists refer to this method as pyramid journalism, as set out in the graphic above, others refer to it as the inverted pyramid.
 But no matter how you look at it, the headline is at the top, and more information is added according to its relevance and newsworthiness.

-Those who need to understand the essential information will be able to access it in the first for lines, while those who are fascinated by the story can continue reading background information that supports the main thrust of the article.
+Those who need to understand the essential information will be able to access it in the first few lines, while those who are fascinated by the story can continue reading background information that supports the main thrust of the article.
 And those who are not that interested will have moved on to another news item.

 It’s a simple but effective technique that relies entirely on how well focused you are.